gamesbook/protograf/docs/source/additional_concepts.rst

 will cause this error when the script is run::

     FEEDBACK:: The "a" is not a valid float number!
-    FEEDBACK:: Could not continue with program.
+    FEEDBACK:: Could not continue with script.

-because the ``height`` is meant to be a number, not text.
+because the ``height`` property is meant to be assigned a number, not text.

 In some cases, instructions will **not** cause an error, but they will simply be ignored, for example: